RaalnanUno/sk-sb-quiz/README.md

-Absolutely — here’s a polished **README.md** tailored to your current features, stack, and future direction:

----

 # 🎯 sk-sb-quiz

 **A lightweight, adaptive quiz app built with SvelteKit** — designed to help developers drill the technical skills required in modern full-stack engineering interviews.